kbroman/Paper_Rqtl_Experiences/ReadMe.md

 ## Thirteen years of R/qtl: Just barely sustainable

-This repository contains the source for a manuscript that I plan to submit for the [Workshop on Sustainable Software for Science](http://wssspe.researchcomputing.org.uk/cfp/) in Denver, Colorado, on 17 Nov 2013.
+This repository contains the source for a manuscript that I submitted for the [Workshop on Sustainable Software for Science](http://wssspe.researchcomputing.org.uk/cfp/) in Denver, Colorado, on 17 Nov 2013.